 Yeah, I mean, I think that everything that Joe said is spot on.

-The crazy part about this is uh big tech hasn't been sort of brought into the conversation because obviously a lot of these social media have become the you know the the playing field for everybody to litigate uh what should be a case about individual rights and self-defense, and now they're litigating everything else, as he mentioned, uh, race, uh politics, gun ownership, and whatnot.
+The crazy part about this is big tech hasn't been sort of brought into the conversation because obviously a lot of these social media have become the, you know, the playing field for everybody to litigate what should be a case about individual rights and self-defense.

 The really challenging thing here is that you've had people who have been kicked off of platforms.

-They've been banned for saying that Kyle did nothing wrong, banned for contributing to his defense, banned for all of these things.
+They've been banned for saying that Kyle did nothing wrong, banned for contributing to his defense, banned for all these things.

-Do you think anybody is now going to be banned who is currently calling him a murderer or is currently saying that he is a white supremacist?
+Yet now, when you have a situation where we have a jury verdict that says he's not guilty, do you think anybody is now going to be banned who is currently calling him a murderer or is currently saying that he is a white supremacist?

-In fact, you've got Mayor Bill de Blasio on Twitter right now, calling the two assailants victims.
+In fact, you've got Mayor Bill de Blasio on Twitter right now calling the two assailants victims.

 This verdict is disgusting.